-NOTE: The guide below if for your IT Team to setup and test the connection between Workamajig and Outlook/Exchange.
+NOTE: The guide below is for your IT Team to set up and test the connection between Workamajig and Outlook/Exchange.
 Individual Users should use the User Calendar Setup Guide

 Workamajig has the ability to synchronize your Workamajig Calendar information with Microsoft Exchange Server to reflect the same information.
 The sync is designed to connect the individual user's personal calendar in Outlook/Exchange with their personal calendar in Workamajig.
 For example, when entering an appointment into your Microsoft Outlook, this appointment will automatically be entered in your Workamajig Calendar.
 The sync direction can be in both directions.
 However, you may consider that if Outlook is your main calendar, the sync may be set up in a unidirectional manner so Outlook meetings are synced into Workamajig only to ensure meetings are included in the user's daily workload considerations.

 For this synchronization to take place, you will need to install the Workamajig Exchange Windows Service onto a single Windows-based server or workstation.
 This single installation will be used by the entire organization and is typically installed on the same server running Exchange.